 A golf handicap is often determined at the course where a golfer typically plays, and though certain details of a handicap system may vary, handicaps are generally based on a recent history of a golfer's rounds.
 This means that a handicap is not static, and is regularly adjusted.

 The term "handicapping" originated in horse racing where a jockey was handed his odds for the race in a cap (hand-in-cap).
 The concept however, existed long before the term was coined.
 Even in the early days of the sport, the act of allowing strokes in golf was called "assigning the odds," which was a task assumed by a group of administrators.
 These individuals were referred to as the "adjustors of the odds," and were the precursors of the modern Handicap Committee's present in golf clubs.

 "Scratch golfers" and "bogey golfers" are terms that are often used in relation to golf handicaps.
 A scratch golfer is a golfer whose handicap is zero, while a bogey golfer is one whose handicap is approximately 18.

-In the United States, officially rated golf courses are described by course and slope rating.
-Course rating is a number (typically between 67 and 77) that is used to measure the average "good" score that a scratch golfer may attain on the course.
-A slope rating in contrast, is a number (typically between 55 and 155) describing the relative difficulty of a course for a bogey golfer compared to a scratch golfer.
+In the United States, officially rated golf courses are described by course and rating of slope.
+Rating of course is a number (typically between 67 and 77) that is used to measure the average "good" score that a scratch golfer may attain on the course.
+A rating of slope in contrast, is a number (typically between 55 and 155) describing the relative difficulty of a course for a bogey golfer compared to a scratch golfer.